AnderGray/Hvolume-Matlab/README.md

 ![Image of Yaktocat](https://github.com/AnderGray/Hvolume/blob/master/images/HvolumeFormula.png)

-where the sum is taken over every vertex of J.
+where the sum is taken over every vertex of *J*.

 **Example**
 ---